NEW: Shelling in Hama causes a number of buildings to collapse, witness says

 A handful of U.N. observers have in recent days toured restive cities and towns after Annan, the joint U.N.-Arab League envoy, brokered a six-point peace plan with al-Assad.

-Annan added that Syria’s foreign minister told him heavy weapons and troops had been withdrawn from population centers and military operations had ended – as called for by a six-point peace plan laid out by Annan and accepted by the Syrian government.
+Annan said Syria’s foreign minister told him that heavy weapons and troops had been withdrawn from population centers and that military operations had ended, key elements of the peace plan.

 Annan described the communication as “encouraging,” but added, “the only promises that count are the promises that are kept.”